SeaWorld

 The parks' marine mammal collections have been the subject of public debate and criticism over the years, with critics saying that the park's practices entail animal abuse.
 The 2013 documentary film Blackfish, produced after a SeaWorld Orlando trainer was killed by one of the park's orcas, led to initial decreases in attendance, profits and the company's share price.
 In 2018, SeaWorld's attendance and revenue began to recover with the addition of new rides, shows, and animal exhibits at its parks, as well as increased marketing about the parks' conservation and rescue efforts.

 In 2016, SeaWorld announced that they would end their in-park orca breeding program and eventually phase out their theatrical orca shows altogether (due to state legislation in California that banned shows using orcas) starting in San Diego.
 It was announced later in the same year, that SeaWorld would build their first park without killer whales and outside of the United States in Abu Dhabi.
-However, in 2020, SeaWorld reversed course and started introducing new orca live shows to guests.
+In 2020, SeaWorld Orlando introduced its Orca Encounter presentation to guests.

 History

-SeaWorld was founded in 1964 by Milton C. Shedd, Ken Norris, David Demott and George Millay.
+SeaWorld was founded in 1964 by Milton Shedd, Ken Norris, David Demott and George Millay.
 The four graduates of UCLA originally set out to build an underwater restaurant and marine life show.
 When the underwater restaurant concept was deemed unfeasible, they scrapped those plans and decided to build a park instead, and SeaWorld San Diego was opened on March 21, 1964.
 With only a few dolphins, sea lions, 6 attractions and 22 acre, the park proved to be a success and more than 400,000 guests visited in the first 12 months.

 After considering other locations in the midwest, including the Lake Milton/Newton Falls area west of Youngstown, Ohio, it was decided that Aurora, Ohio would be the new home of a SeaWorld.
 The park opened on May 29, 1970.
 The Aurora site was approximately 15 mi northwest of the Lake Milton site and 30 mi southeast of Cleveland.
 By this time, the founders of the company had captured a few more species of animals, including a killer whale that was brought to the new facility.
 The harsh winter climate permitted the park to be open only from mid-May until mid-September.

 The Walt Disney World Resort in Orlando, Florida opened near the end of the second operating season of SeaWorld Ohio.
 The success of Disney in Orlando provided a location that was already popular with tourists.
 SeaWorld Orlando opened in 1973.

 Harcourt Brace Jovanovich, Inc. (HBJ) purchased the company in 1976 and 12 years later they built a new park in Texas.
 In 1988, SeaWorld San Antonio opened just a few miles outside of San Antonio.
 Growth has pushed the city outwards and now SeaWorld San Antonio lies in the Westover Hills community in West San Antonio.
 The park was open year-round like its sister parks in California and Florida in 1988 and 1989, then went to a seasonal schedule.